5 Tips to Protect Your Vehicle from Theft

 1. Lock your doors, close your windows

-Motor vehicle theft is often a crime of opportunity.4 For instance, a large percentage of recently stolen vehicles in the San Antonio area were left unlocked,5 making them easy targets for theft.
+Motor vehicle theft is often a crime of opportunity.4 For instance, a large percentage of vehicles stolen in San Antonio5 were left unlocked, making them easy targets for theft.
 Locked doors and closed windows are a barrier to access, limiting opportunity for your vehicle to be targeted.

 2. Remove your key from the ignition and take all keys and fobs out of the vehicle